HumanSignal/label-studio/docs/source/tags/text.md

 meta_description: Customize Label Studio with the Text tag to annotate text for NLP and NER machine learning and data science projects.
 ---

-The Text tag shows text that can be labeled.
+The `Text` tag shows text that can be labeled.
 Use to display any type of text on the labeling interface.
 You can use `<Style>.htx-text{ white-space: pre-wrap; }</Style>` to preserve all spaces in the text, otherwise spaces are trimmed when displayed.
 Every space in the text sample is counted when calculating result offsets, for example for NER labeling tasks.

-Use with the following data types: text
+Use with the following data types: text.

 ### Parameters